eric1foard/quick-budget/README.md

 #### Budget
 - Have a popup that asks user if they want instructions, then guides them through general use.

-#### Dashboard
-- Lean how to display the user's budget in a pie chart, with different categories' percentages.

 ### TODO - Get Help

 #### REST API Best Practices
 - I'm likely missing a few protocols.
 Have someone look things over and see if I'm on track and what I can improve.
+- I purposefully am not using id's in the url, with security in mind.
+Not sure if that is a good practice?

 #### App File Structure / Best Practices
 - Is it OK that I have so much of my logic in the controllers?